t-lanigan/vehicle-detection-and-tracking/README.md

 ![Hog Features](report_images/hog.png)

 Each cell in the HOG features contains 12x12 = 144 pixels.
 Each of the gradients are slotted into 8 different directional bins.
+These properties were selected using trial and error.

 ## Feature scaling